 We visit a local ceramics studio and witness a demonstration of the craft before the opportunity to buy earthenware.
 Our final stop is at Marghilan, where we visit a silk factory and learn about the material that gave its name to the greatest trade route in history.
 Eventually, we arrive in Ferghana town where we spend the night.
 Stay: Hotel Club 777 (or similar) (B).

 A short drive gets us to our next border crossing and country number four.
 After meeting our Kyrgyz leader, we head into nearby Osh, Kyrgyzstan's second city, and begin our exploration.
-The order of our stops is flexible, but we'll visit Osh Bazaar, the largest market in Central Asia; the sacred Sulayman Mountain, a holy Muslim site (and burial place of the prophet Sulayman (Solomon) ; and the central point on the Silk Road.
+We visit the sacred Sulayman Mountain, a holy Muslim site (and burial place of the prophet Sulayman (Solomon) ; and the central point on the Silk Road.
 The walk to the top of Sulayman Mountain is paved with some steps and can be tiring in the heat but the views over the city and valley below, small museum and 15th-century church are worth the effort.

 This afternoon, we leave the city and head for Arslanbob Nature Reserve (about 3hr 30min to four hours' away including stops), arriving in the evening.
 The village of Arslanbob is in the mountains at around 5,250ft (1,600m) – though the top and bottom of the village vary considerably in altitude – and is surrounded by an ancient walnut forest believed to be the largest in the world.
 We spend the next two nights in a basic homestay with outside drop toilets and outside showers (normally with hot water).
 Stay: Homestay (B/D).